reduxframework/docs/docs/guides/advanced/wp-filesystem-proxy.md

 :::

 ## Getting Started
-First, you must get the Redux object.
+First, get the Redux object.
 The easiest method is as follows:

 ```php
 $redux = Redux::get_instance('OPT_NAME'); // TODO - Use your opt_name